Preciousomonze/woocommerce-phone-validator/README.md

 * 	Go to "Plugins > Add New" from the left hand menu
 * 	In the search box type __Woocommerce Phone Validator__
 *	From the search result you will see __Woocommerce Phone Validator__ click on __Install Now__ to install the plugin.
-*	After installation, activate the plugin.
+*	After installation, activate the plugin, that's all 🤗.

 ### Manual Installation